Skip to main content

 The following root namespaces are initially available:

-• torus - reserved for open source marketplaces and trading contracts such as the Torus DEX.
+• torus - reserved for validated open source marketplaces and trading contracts such as the Torus DEX.
 Community approval required.

 • app - reserved for decentralised application actors and contracts.
 Community approval required.